-Known for its growing industries, Guangzhou residents have ready access to countless products, including inexpensive clothing and electronics.
+Known for its growing industries, Guangzhou gives residents ready access to countless products, including inexpensive clothing and electronics.
 The city has some of the best supermarkets in China and a vibrant wholesale clothing sector.

 Nightlife in Guangzhou

 Some of the city’s best-known party districts include the Binjiang Lu Bar Street on the banks of the Pearl River and Huanshi Lu Street in the city centre.
-Residents will also have access to live music, dance venues, international DJs, karaoke and French riverside pubs throughout the city.
+Residents will also have access to live music, dance venues, international DJs, karaoke and riverside pubs throughout the city.

 Eating out in Guangzhou

-Its finest food emphasises organic flavours and subtle seasonings and is characterised by rich tastes, strong fragrances and vibrant colours.
+The city's finest food emphasises organic flavours and subtle seasonings and is characterised by rich tastes, strong fragrances and vibrant colours.
 Cantonese pastries and dim sum are especially popular, although expats should be sure about what they are eating, as they may come across many exotic ingredients they're not familiar with.

-The teahouses in Guangzhou are a part of its social fabric.
+Teahouses in Guangzhou are a part of its social fabric.
 Locals drink tea to cope with the summer heat, and to soothe sore throats in winter.
 The city’s teahouses tend to fill up early and are a part of many people’s daily routines.